ucb-bar/Baremetal-IDE/README.md

 ## Initial Repository Setup

-After cloning the repo, we need to initialize the submodules by executing
+After cloning the repo, we need to initialize the submodules by executing the following commands.

 ```bash
 git submodule init